icfpcontest2021/icfpcontest2021.github.io/README.md

 ### Tools

 After installing, you should have a number of executables in your `$PATH`.

+Noteworthy:

+ -  `brain-wall-web`: Worker to run the web portal.
+ -  `brain-wall-prosecutor`: Worker to judge solutions in the database.
+ -  `brain-wall-judge`: CLI utility to judge a pose.
+ -  `brain-wall-render-svg`: Render an SVG for a problem (and possibly a pose).
+ -  `brain-wall-parse-svg`: Takes an SVG that has a elements with IDs `hole` and `figure` and tries to turn this into a problem.
+ -  `brain-wall-random-problem`: Generate a random problem.

+Miscellaneous:

  -  `brain-wall-animate`: Renders an animation given a problem and pose.
  -  `brain-wall-download-sources`: Download the source code submitted by